-We are leveraging our biologics capabilities and CHARTTM platform to develop a novel treatment paradigm, ATB200/AT2221, for Pompe disease.
+We are leveraging our biologics capabilities and CHART[TM] platform to develop a novel treatment paradigm, ATB200/AT2221, for Pompe disease.
 This ERT consists of a uniquely engineered recombinant human acid alpha-glucosidase enzyme, ATB200, with an optimized carbohydrate structure to enhance uptake, administered in combination with a pharmacological chaperone (AT2221) to improve activity and stability.
-We acquired ATB200 as well as our enzyme targeting technology through our purchase of Callidus Biopharm, Inc. ("Callidus").
+We acquired ATB200 as well as our enzyme targeting technology through our purchase of Callidus Biopharma, Inc. ("Callidus").

 The small molecule pharmacological chaperone AT2221 is not an active ingredient that contributes directly to GAA substrate reduction but instead acts to stabilize ATB200.
-AT2221 binds and stabilizes ATB200 in the circulation to improve the uptake of active enzyme into key disease-relevant tissues, resulting in increased clearance of accumulated substrate glycogen.
+AT2221 binds and stabilizes ATB200 in the circulation to improve the uptake of active enzyme into key disease-relevant tissues.
 The novel combination has been patented for method of use, and ATB200, following significant manufacturing scale-up, is our first biologic to enter clinical development.
-In preclinical studies, administration of ATB200/AT2221 resulted in increased tissue GAA enzyme levels and decreased substrate reduction.
+In preclinical studies, administration of ATB200/AT2221 resulted in increased tissue GAA enzyme levels and decreased substrate reduction, as compared to the standard of care.

-A Phase 1/2 clinical study, ATB200-02, was initiated in December of 2015 to investigate our novel Pompe treatment paradigm in Pompe patients.
+Throughout 2017 we have reported a cascade of data from a Phase 1/2 clinical study, ATB200-02, to investigate our novel Pompe treatment paradigm in Pompe patients.
 The primary objective is to evaluate the safety, tolerability, pharmacokinetics ("PK"), and pharmacodynamics ("PD") of ATB200/AT2221 for an 18-week primary treatment period followed by a long-term extension.
 The three patient cohorts, enrolling up to ~20 total patients across all cohorts, are ambulatory ERT-switch patients (Cohort 1), non-ambulatory ERT-switch patients (Cohort 2), and ERT-naïve patients (Cohort 3).